 WHAT TO SEE IN GIRONA

 It’s easy to visit Girona in one day, but there are a couple of places you can not miss, such as the Jewish quarter, the Cathedral, or doing the typical walk around the river.
-For fans of Games of Thrones, Girona is a must-see stop, many of which have been filmed in this city, I recommend watching this video:
+For Games of Thrones fans the tour here, Girona is a must-see stop, many of which have been filmed in this city, I recommend watching this video:

 I recommend this tour, starting from Plaza de Catalunya and Rambla de la Libertad, passing by the Pont de les Peixateries Velles, Paseo Canalejas, Calle de la Barca.
 Arriving at the Cathedral, you can visit the Banys Àrabs (I recommend the visit it just 2€), and then Calle de la Força, Plaza dels Mercaders, Puente del Alférez Huarte and finish with the Santa Caterina hospital.